dms-vep/SARS-CoV-2_XBB.1.5_spike_DMS/data/README.md

 ## Configuration for analyzing antibody escape
 [antibody_escape_config.yml](antibody_escape_config.yml) has the configuration for analyzing effects of mutations on escape from antibodies or sera.
+This same configuration can also be used to analyze escape from soluble receptor that inhibits entry to estimate how mutations affect receptor affinity.
+The configuration for such receptor-inhibition experiments are also specified in this configuration as conceptually the experiments and analysis are basically the same, with just how the results are plotted and described different.
 The format is explained within the file.